-Age-related questions are common in my email since the job market is especially tough for older workers.
 Many employers appreciate the wisdom, grace, and experience that an older employee can bring to the workplace.
-But, others just see the shine of the newly minted employee who has well-developed technology skills, enthusiasm, energy, and a desire to quickly grow and contribute.
+But, others look for an employee who has well-developed technology skills, enthusiasm, energy, and a desire to quickly grow and contribute.

 In other words, the request for the background authorization was step two in the process:

 - First in-person interview: one on one,

 - Request for authorization to perform a background check with DOB for the four final candidates,

 Was it legal and appropriate for the company to ask for my DOB in a background check authorization before a job offer?